konstantinostse/konstantinostse/README.md

 Nvm attribute Database structure

-All the elements of the nvm database are defined in the attributeDatabase.c According the attributeDatabase.c the database nvm storage is with the following order :
+All the elements of the nvm database are defined in the attributeDatabase.c According the attributeDatabase.c the database nvm storage has the following order :
 ```
 First  element : databaseSize
 Second element : attributeSize   look up table